Algiers: During French rule

-After Independance
+After Independence

 Divisions of the city of Algiers (in red) over time (1959/1967-1977-1985) within the Wilaya of Algiers (in white).

 The city was maintained until 1967 when the role of a general administrator was removed.
 In 1974, two districts were added (Bouzareah and Bir Mourad Raïs).
 In 1977, the districts became fully-fledged municipalities, but the People's Council of the City of Algiers (CPVA) was created, bringing together the former districts to continue the prerogatives of the former municipality of Algiers.

 A new entity was added to the CPVA, namely Baraki, bringing the total to 13 municipalities.

 Following the administrative division of 1984, the city was once again reorganized in 1985, increasing to 15 communes, but the area was divided by three, increasing to 58.5 km², by shedding the peripheral territories, to the east around El Harrach, to the west (Bouzareah) and to the south (Bir Mourad Raïs).
 It continued to be managed jointly by the communes and the CPVA, but the latter is placed under the supervision of the wilaya.

 Since the postponement of the municipal elections of 1989, the CPVA ceased to exist.
 It was first replaced by a Provisional Municipal Council of the Urban Agglomeration of Algiers (CCPAUA), but a few a months later, in April 1990, two new laws relating to the commune and the wilaya were adopted, and the Urban Coordination Councils of the Wilaya of Algiers (CUC) was created, the former municipalities forming the city of Algiers having been grouped under the name "Intercommunal Council of Algiers".
 From that moment on, the administration of the wilaya definitively replaced that of the city.
 Thus, the technical departments and services linked to the CPVA were placed under the supervision of the Wilaya before becoming Public Industrial and Commercial Establishment in Algeria (EPIC).

 In 1997, after expanding to include 24 new municipalities, the Wilaya of Algiers was granted a special status and became the "Governorate of Greater Algiers" (GGA), headed by a minister-governor, in this case Cherif Rahmani.
 It would be organized into 28 urban communes, called urban districts, and into 29 simple communes.
 This new status did not last long, since in 2000, the GGA was dissolved, having been deemed unconstitutional.